-- 1. To check status of the pump and inlet plumbing all at once, seal the open end of the inlet plumbing.
-If you have a vacuum gage, connect it to the open end of the inlet plumbing.
-Start pumping.
-If the plumbing is air tight, you should be able to build a vacuum of 9 to 10 inches of mercury.
-When you stop pumping the vacuum should very slowly bleed off.
-This procedure requires inlet plumbing of at least 4 ft. in length.
-If you can not establish or hold vacuum in the system proceed to step 2. - 2.
-Remove all plumbing from the pump. - 3.
-To check the discharge valve assembly and diaphragm put your hand tightly over the pump inlet and pull back on the handle.
-You should feel a vacuum suction and if the discharge valve assembly and diaphragm are working properly, you should not be able to raise the diaphragm all the way.
+- 3. To check the discharge valve assembly and diaphragm put your hand tightly over the pump inlet and pull back on the hand you should feel a vacuum suction and if the discharge valve assembly and diaphragm are working properlyou should not be able to raise the diapragm all the way.
 If you do not feel any suction, do the same thing again and listen for air being sucked in around the diaphragm.
-If you hear air movement, inspect for loose bolts or worn diaphragm.
-If you hear no air movement, remove the discharge chamber and inspect the valve assembly and valve seat.
+If youheir movement, inspect for loose bolts or worn diaphragm.
+If you hear no air movement, remove the discharge chamber and inspect the valve asse and valve seat.
 Clean or replace the valve and clean or resurface the valve seat as appropriate. - 4.
-To check the inlet valve assembly raise the diaphragm; put your hand over the discharge and push forward on the handle.
-If the inlet valve is sealing properly, you should feel the pressure against your hand.
+To check the inlet valve assembly raise the diaphragm, put your hand over the discharge and push forward on the handle.
+If t he inlet valve is sealing properly, you should feel the pressure against your hand.
 If you don't, then remove the inlet chamber and inspect the valve assembly and valve seat.
 Clean or replace the valve and clean or resurface the valve seat as appropriate. - 5.
 When you are sure the pump is working properly and the pump still will not pump liquid, check the inlet plumbing for leaks.
 Depending on the height above the liquid even one unsealed fitting can prevent liquid from getting to the pump.